stefanoschmidt1995/MLGW/ReadME.md

 You can install the package with
 ``pip install mlgw``
 The model outputs the waveform when given the two BHs masses and spins.
 It implements also the dependence of the waveform on the spherical harmonics.
 Version 1 outputs only the 22 dominant mode.
+The model is presented in this [paper]<https://arxiv.org/abs/2011.01958> and it is used to analyse actual GW data.
-Version 2 is suited to deal with an arbitrary numbers of modes.
+Version 2 is suited to deal with an arbitrary numbers of modes, while at the same time it keeps full compatibility with the previous version interface.
 To generate a WF:
 ```Python
 import mlgw.GW_generator as generator